OzzyCzech/ozzyczech.cz/content/webdesign/MariaDB and Docker Compose.md

----
-title: MariaDB and Docker Compose
-date: 2018-10-24 17:30:00
----

 # MariaDB and Docker Compose

-This is a short instructions how to run [MariaDB Docker](https://hub.docker.com/_/mariadb/) with [docker compose](https://docs.docker.com/compose/) and have suitable developer env.
+This is a short instructions how to run #mariadb with #docker official [image](https://hub.docker.com/_/mariadb/) with [docker compose](https://docs.docker.com/compose/) and have suitable developer env.

 Let's have follow `docker-compose.yml` and two folders `./etc/db` and `./data`